Bludgeoning Angel Dokuro-chan: Manga

-The manga version of Dokuro-chan written by Mitsuna Sakuse and illustrated by Mitsuna Ouse was first serialized in the magazine Dengeki Comic Gao! published by MediaWorks.
+The manga version of Dokuro-chan, written by Mitsuna Sakuse and illustrated by Mitsuna Ouse, was first serialised in the magazine Dengeki Comic Gao! published by MediaWorks.

 Anime

 The first season of the Dokuro-chan anime first aired in Japan on March 12, 2005, and contained eight episodes in length.
 Each of the eight episodes is less than 15 minutes in duration, though they were aired in pairs which totaled four parts that were each 25 minutes in length including the opening and ending songs.
 The second season of Dokuro-chan anime first aired on August 11, 2007, with a DVD box set release date of August 24, 2007.
 The second season ran for four episodes, and is released in two parts consisting of two episodes each.
 In the TV airings, some of the more violent or dubious scenes are replaced with an image of a beach and one of the students that were transformed into animals, leaving just the audio.
 New changes were made with the second season, such as Dokuro's hair color changing to blue, Zakuro moving in with them both, the only appearance of Sabato's mother, and the animation being slightly different from the first season.

 Two pieces of theme music were used for both anime seasons; one opening theme and one ending theme each.
 The first season's opening theme is "Bokusatsu Tenshi Dokuro-chan", and the ending theme is "Survive", both sung by Saeko Chiba.
 The second season's opening theme is "Bokusatsu Tenshi Dokuro-chan (2007)", and the ending theme is "Bokusatsu Ondo de Dokuro-chan", again both by Saeko Chiba.

 Media Blasters acquired the license of both Bokusatsu Tenshi Dokuro-chan and Bokusatsu Tenshi Dokuro-chan 2 on June 10, 2008.
 The series is licensed as Bludgeoning Angel Dokuro-chan, translating the "Bokusatsu Tenshi" from the title as "Bludgeoning Angel".
 Dokuro-chan was released on September 30, 2008, as an English-subtitled release, and a bilingual English-dubbed "Smashing Special Edition" was released on June 18, 2010.
 Discotek Media re-licensed the series in 2019 and it will be released on Blu-ray Disc on January 28, 2020.